stateright/stateright.github.io/md-src/seeking-consensus.md

 distributed protocols, and hopefully it will demonstrate why Stateright is so useful for this problem space.

-> **Tip**: use `cargo test --release` when running the tests for dramatically better model checking performance.
+> **Reminder**: use `cargo test --release` when running the tests for dramatically better model checking performance.
 Running tests without that flag may result in significant delays.
 Also, try using [Stateright Explorer](https://docs.rs/stateright/latest/stateright/struct.CheckerBuilder.html#method.serve) for debugging as needed.